LaurentVeyssier/Predict-english-speaking-region-of-origin-by-analyzing-tweets/README.md

 # Classification

 A simple SVM classifier is used.
 The key is to extract linguistic specificities from each region.
+The project uses tf-idf weighting to extract the key linguistic specificities and reduce the influence of english commonalities accross the dataset.
 This is done using a tf-idf vectorizer.

 # Results